SHUR1K-N/Project-Pwnag0dchi/README.md

 # Project Pwnag0dchi
-This project consists of the customized plugins & configurations I use.
-Follow this guide, and your Pwnagotchi will look *exactly* as seen on my socials & YouTube videos in ~5mins tops.
+Created this since a lot of people were asking about the customized plugins & configurations I use.
+Following this guide, your Pwnagotchi will look *exactly* as seen on my socials & YouTube videos in ~5mins tops.

 You'll also find a complete Pwnagotchi noob build guide + some common troubleshooting methods here.

 *I'll keep updating this as much as possible.
-If you have a suggestion or run into problems using this project, open up a GitHub Issue and we can talk about it.*
+If you have a suggestion or run into problems using this project, open up a GitHub Issue and we can talk about it!*

 ## Table of Contents
 - [Project Pwnag0dchi Modifications](https://github.com/SHUR1K-N/Project-Pwnag0dchi#Project-Pwnag0dchi-modifications)